-Skills Gained in a Public Policy Program
+Skills Gained With a Public Policy Degree

 - Public Administration

-- Public policy students learn to plan, implement, and assess programs.
-They gain the skills to lead multidisciplinary teams, train employees, and allocate resources.
+Public policy students learn to plan, implement, and assess programs.
+They gain the skills needed to lead multidisciplinary teams, train employees, and allocate resources.
 They also learn to align an organization's policies with government regulations and standards.

 - Policy Analysis

-- Students develop a holistic understanding of the policymaking process, including how social, political, economic, and technological factors affect government regulations and laws.
+Students develop a holistic understanding of the legislative process, including how social, political, economic, and technological factors affect government regulations and laws.
 They learn to analyze the effects of public policies on individuals and communities.
 Students also learn to guide policy formation by examining key legislative and executive institutional objectives.

 - Ethical Leadership